Google Maps shows us why its new immersive views are better

 What you need to know

-- Google is launching Immersive View today for 250 landmarks across the world.
+- Google is launching Immersive View today for aerial views of 250 landmarks across the world.

 - Live View lets users find the place they're looking for more quickly by using their smartphone's camera.